 Following on from my article “Self-Isolation – What does this mean for child/parent contact arrangements?”, this is article is a follow up after further guidance being released.

-As explained in the previous article, there has been a confusion since the guidance to self-isolation was released, and left parents wondering whether contact between a parent and a child was consider a “necessity” to leave home and for that child to stay in more than one home.
+As explained in the previous article, there has been confusion since the guidance to self-isolation was released, and left parents wondering whether contact between a parent and a child was considered a “necessity” to leave home and for that child to stay in more than one home.

 Previously, the guidance from the Cabinet Office advised that children under 18 can travel between their separated parents’ home and so yes, contact between a parent and a child should continue as usual and in accordance with any agreement or Court Order.

-However, the Courts and Tribunals Judiciary have now released the following updating guidance (only a snippet below):
+However, the Courts and Tribunals Judiciary has now released the following updating guidance (only a snippet below):

 The expectation must be that parents will care for children by acting sensibly and safely when making decisions regarding the arrangements for their child and deciding where and with whom their child spends time…